MEd Psychology of Education

 Braun, V., & Clarke, V. (2013).
 Successful qualitative research: A practical guide for beginners.
 London, United Kingdom: SAGE Publications.

-This is a great introductory text for understanding the qualitative research process.
-It’s a very practically oriented book, so you’ll need to look elsewhere to understand theoretical underpinnings, but it provides a lot of guidance and clear strategies for actually undertaking qualitative research.
+An introductory text for understanding the qualitative research process.
+Very practically oriented book, so you’ll need to look elsewhere to understand theoretical underpinnings, but it provides a lot of guidance and clear strategies for undertaking qualitative research.
+Available as an e-book via Reading Lists Online.

 Haslam, S. A., & McGarty, C. (2019).
-Research methods and statistics in psychology (3rd Edition).
-London: Sage.
+Research methods and statistics in Psychology (3rd Edition).
+Sage.

 Meltzoff, J., & Cooper, H. (2018).
 Critical thinking about research: Psychology and related fields (2nd ed.).
-American Psychological Association
+American Psychological Association.

 This book provides a useful companion for approaching research critically.
 It explores how research methods and conclusions align, including how we can critically evaluate others’ research and consider planning robustly for our own research.
 Available as an e-book via Reading Lists Online.

 Mertens, D. (2015).
 Research and Evaluation in Education and Psychology (4th Edition).
-London: Sage.
+Sage.

 Patton, M. Q. (2015).
 Qualitative research and evaluation methods (4th ed.).
 London, United Kingdom: SAGE Publications.